 In a June 24, 1767 letter from George Washington to his neighbor Captain John Posey, Washington wrote that he was "surprised" and "concerned" that Posey (who already owed Washington money) had recently borrowed another five hundred pounds.

-On May 5, 1761 Jacob and Magdalena Chrisman deeded 376 acres on Linville Creek in Augusta County, Virginia to their sixteen year-old son, George and 300 acres to George's older brother John (b.
+On May 5, 1761 Jacob and Magdalena Chrisman deeded 376 acres on Linville Creek in Augusta County, Virginia to their 16 year-old son George and 300 acres to George's older brother Johannes/John (b.
 1739, d.
 1773).
-The land granted to George and John Chrisman was originally part of a 7,009 acre tract that had been patented in 1739 by their grand-father Jost Hite and his business partners Robert McKay, William Duff and Robert Green.
+The adjoining pieces of property were cut from a 7,009 acre tract that the boys' grandfather Jost Hite had obtained in 1739 in partnership with Robert McKay, William Duff and Robert Green.

 In 1777 Rockingham County was created from the northern part of Augusta County.
 The first court of Rockingham County was held in April 1778.